Characters of Henry Danger and Danger Force: Bose

+Missy Martin

+Missy (Glee Dango) is a big fan of Kid Danger who dreams of becoming his sidekick who was introduced in Henry Danger: The Movie.
+In an attempt to bring him back upon thinking that he died, Missy ended up involving him in a great adventure through her fictional stories after she made off with the R.A.D. (short for Reality Altering Device) from Evil Science Corp.

 Recurring

 Gooch

 Gooch (Duncan Bravo) is the cashier at "Junk 'n' Stuff", who works with Captain Man.
 He alerts Captain Man of any dangers in Swellview.
 He also has a young nephew named Benjy and a pet carnivorous plant named Omar.
 His last appearance is in the first-season episode "Captain Jerk" as later episodes have his position handled by Jasper.

 Mr. Hart / Jake

 Mr. Hart / Jake (Jeffrey Nicholas Brown) is Henry and Piper's father, who works as a project manager.
 He is described to have a loving, caring, and childish personality.
 In the final episodes, he learns that Henry is Kid Danger during Drex's latest plot.

 Mrs. Hart / Kris

 Mrs. Hart / Kris (Kelly Sullivan) is Henry and Piper's mother.
 She is oblivious to the fact that Captain Man has a crush on her.
 In the final episodes, she learns that Henry is Kid Danger during Drex's latest plot as well as her knowledge that Ray likes her.